-In all cases where The CA must verify the party named in a certificate generates its own keys, that party shall be required to prove Applicant has possession of the private key, which that corresponds to the public key in the certificate request.
-As an example, for signature keys, this may be done by the entity Applicant using its private key to sign a value supplied by the CA. The CA shallmust then validate the signature using the party's Applicant's public key.
+The CA must verify the Applicant has possession of the private key that corresponds to the public key in the certificate request.
+As an example, for signature keys this may be done by the Applicant using its private key to sign a value supplied by the CA. The CA must then validate the signature using the Applicant's public key.
 The FPKIPA may allow other mechanisms that are at least as secure as those cited here.